Looking for Thornless Roses? View this list of beautiful roses without thorns, (prickles) including climbing roses that are thornless.

 A Shropshire Lad , Charles de Mills , James Galway , John Clare , Mortimer Sackler , R. Officinalis , R. Complicata , Tuscany Superb

 If you are the gardener, you know what a task it can be cutting back canes that are covered in thorns, especially the climbers.
-Take a closer look at some of these smooth caned ones and judge for yourself.
+Take a closer look at some of these smooth caned ones and judge for yourself how easy it would be to prune a rosebush without thorns!

 A Bit of Christian Lore